datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 by the party giving such notice, and shall be delivered, telecopied or mailed by registered or certified mail, as follows:

-​(i) if given to the Company, in care of the Manager at the Company’s mailing address set forth on **Schedule A** attached hereto;
+​(i) if given to the Company, in care of the Manager at the Company's mailing address set forth on **Schedule A** attached hereto;

 ​(ii) if given to the Manager, at its mailing address set forth on